Chase and Southwest have a great portfolio of credit cards at three different price points.

 - I’d argue that the $149 annual fee Southwest Priority Card is worth it for just about everyone, given the huge incremental benefits (an extra 1,500 points, plus a $75 annual Southwest credit, and more)

-- If you’re not going for Companion Pass, you’re much better off earning points with Chase Ultimate Rewards and then transferring them to Southwest Rapid Rewards, given that it gives you higher points earning rates and more flexibility
+- If you’re not particularly interested in the Companion Pass, you’re much better off earning points with Chase Ultimate Rewards and then transferring them to Southwest Rapid Rewards, given that it gives you higher points earning rates and more flexibility

 For everything you need to know about the best credit cards for earning Southwest Rapid Rewards points, see this post.